IBIC/neuropointillist/docs/index.md

 This code will make it so that when you type `npoint` or `npointrun` at the command line, your shell can find them.
 You can put this in your `~/.bashrc` file (if you use bash) so that you don’t have to do this every time you log in.

+For detailed usage information, see the [README](../README.md).
+If you just want to get going, read on!

 ## fmri Example
 ### Quick start.